Tag Archives: meaningful learning

 The answer to this simple but very important question defines not only your personal teaching dispositions and learning philosophy, but also the daily practices in your classroom.

 When learning is viewed as a product, and the same performance measures apply to all students, instruction can be reduced to cookie-cutter teaching: same pieces of information delivered and same level of support provided is sufficient for all students.
-This is also visible in classroom practices: providing students with an example of the ready product and asking them (more or less) to copy that – whether it is an art project, notes, homework, essay or something else.
+This is visible in classroom practices: providing students with an example of the ready product and asking them (more or less) to copy that – whether it is an art project, notes, homework, essay or something else.
 There is not much room for individualization or differentiation, because the finished products are the measurement showing that learning has happened – which of course is not reality, but may greatly satisfy administrators and policymakers.
-What surprises me is how heavily behaviorism is still emphasized in education.
+What surprises me is how heavily behaviorism is still emphasized in product-centered classrooms.

-Learning as a product can also refer to surface approaches in learning, where learning is a) quantitative increase in knowledge, b) memorizing information to be reproduced, and c) acquiring facts, skills and methods to be used later.
-[1] When learning is seen as a product of instruction, students’ agency is reduced to being a recipient of information transfer.
+When learning is seen as a product of instruction, students’ agency is reduced to being a recipient of information transfer.
 This may cause detachment and diminishing learning motivation.
 In such environment “worksheets are crutches, used primarily as tools to teach to a test, and this creates a vicious cycle of bad education.”[2]
 Pre-designed materials are handy and easy to use, but they often lead to surface learning simply because they were designed for another group of students in different educational setting with diverse connections to the subject.
 Your group of students is unique!
 They deserve instruction designed for them!

 What about viewing learning as a process?
 Many things will change from the previously described environment: the first premise is that because students begin their daily/weekly/yearly learning from different levels of knowledge and understanding, they also will end up in different levels of competency.
 And that is okay, honestly.
 We are not clones.
 Students shouldn’t be treated like ones.